diodechain/website/_posts/2020-05-23-How-to-Publish-Your-Local-Web-Server-to-Web3-with-Diode.md

 `diode bns -register [name]=[address]`

-A few questions were asked from the audience.
-One asked if it was really necessary to do it with blockchain technology with existing tools that are already pretty available to developers today.
+One question asked whether it was really necessary to do it with blockchain technology when the existing tools already pretty available to developers today.
+Founder and CEO Hans Rempel suggested that it was certainly not necessary, "but there are advantages that we think will make this specific use case more attractive than the ones on the market today".

-To that question, Founder and CEO Hans Rempel suggested that it was certainly not necessary, "but there are advantages that we think will make this specific use case more attractive than the ones on the market today".
 Three of the immediate feature adds vs. other solutions are: you can publish content to a globally unique “domain” name of your choice, it's free, and if you want to limit access to just a few viewers, you can do that regardless of the IP they are on.

 Furthermore, because the tech is fully decentralized, it also has benefits for privacy.
 If a person wanted to publish a website - as a dev tool for localhost development, or as a long term site - they can do so with the only information about the website (other than its content) being the Diode address (just like an ETH public address).
 No ICANN registration, personal details, etc….